evrimfeyyaz/covid-19-api/README.md

 1. Number of new confirmed cases on any given day (`newConfirmed`).
 1. Number of new deaths on any given day (`newDeaths`).
 1. Number of new recoveries on any given day (`newRecovered`).
-1. Mortality rate on any given day (`mortalityRate`).
+1. Case Fatality Rate on any given day (`caseFatalityRate`).
 Calculated as `deaths / confirmedCases`.
 Only available if the death numbers are available for the location.
 1. Recovery rate out of all confirmed cases (`recoveryRate`).
 Calculated as `recovered / confirmedCases`.
 Only available if the recovery numbers are available for the location.
 1. Number of active cases on any given day (`activeCases`).
 Calculated as `confirmedCases - (deaths + recovered)`.
 Only available if the death and recovery numbers are available for the location.